godlygeek/sphinx/doc/usage/extensions/autodoc.rst

       New option ``'description'`` is added.

+.. confval:: autodoc_typehint_undoc

+   This value controls whether the types of undocumented parameters and return values are documented when ``autodoc_typehints`` is set to ``description``.

+   The default value is ``True``, meaning that types are documented for all parameters and return values, whether they are documented or not.

+   When set to ``False``, types will only be documented for a parameter or a return value that is already documented by the docstring.

+   .. versionadded:: 3.5

 .. confval:: autodoc_type_aliases

    A dictionary for users defined `type aliases`__ that maps a type name to the